ldv-klever/klever/docs/dev_env_specs.rst

       "ldv/verifier/common.h",    "ldv/verifier/gcc.h",    "ldv/verifier/nondet.h",    "ldv/verifier/memory.h",    "ldv/verifier/thread.h"
       ]
     - The parameter allows including additional header files to the main C file.
 Paths are relative to the directory with specifications.
-  * - propogate headers to instrumented files
+  * - propagate headers to instrumented files
     - Bool
     - True
     - Header files provided with the help of the previous configuration options become included in the program fragment files.